zhekai-jiang/zhekai-jiang.github.io/projects/index.md

 ## Kingdomino

-**Course Project of ECSE 223 Model-Based Programming**, Jan 2020 -- Apr 2020
+**Course Project in ECSE 223 Model-Based Programming**, Jan 2020 -- Apr 2020

 **Collaborators**: Matthew Caccavelli, Ezra Gomolin, Ricky Liu, and Gregory Walfish
 * In a team of five, we developed a software with graphical user interface for the game Kingdomino, using object-oriented and behaviour-driven development in Java, following the model-view-controller pattern.
 The models were specified with Umple and Yakindu, and the entire project was managed using Git and GitHub.